ROCm/atmi/README.md

 }
 ```
 The host program includes header file "hw.h" that does not exist yet.
-The -c option of cloc will create both the object file and the header file.
+The -c option of snack will create both the object file and the header file.
 The header file will have the function prototype for all kernels declared
 in the .cl file.
-Use this command to compile the hw.cl file with cloc.
+Use this command to compile the hw.cl file with snack.

 ```
-cloc -c hw.cl
+snack -c hw.cl
 ```

 You can now compile and build the binary "HelloWorld" with any c++ compiler.